ryan3738/frasers-nextjs-site/README.md

 ## Next Steps

-    Make changes to the website info in the public folder or the components Any modifications needed to be made to files/folders
+Make changes to the website info in the public folder or the components Deploy the application using Netlify, Vercel, or another service.

 ## Deploy